Termonfeckin: Economy

 Termonfeckin is primarily dependent on the farming industry.
 Tourism also contributes to the local economy, and nearby Baltray and Seapoint, with their coasts and golf courses, attract visitors.

 Transport

-Bus Éireann route 168 serves Termonfeckin several times a day (but not Sundays) linking it to Drogheda, Duleek, Ashbourne and Clogherhead.
+Bus Éireann route 168 serves Termonfeckin several times a day, linking it to Drogheda, Duleek, Ashbourne and Clogherhead.
 Most buses operate via Baltray though a few go via Grangebellew and Ballymakenny.
-Drogheda railway station is approximately 9 kilometres distant.
+Drogheda railway station is approximately 9 km distant.